gargvishesh/druid/docs/multi-stage-query/index.md

 [["EXPR$0"],["LONG"],["INTEGER"],[2]]
 ```

-Currently, Talaria-based queries ignore the provided values of `resultFormat`, `header`, `typesHeader`, and
+Currently, the multi-stage query engine ignores the provided values of `resultFormat`, `header`,
-`sqlTypesHeader`.
-They always behave as if `resultFormat` is "array", `header` is true, `typesHeader` is true, and
+`typesHeader`, and `sqlTypesHeader`.
+It always behaves as if `resultFormat` is "array", `header` is
-`sqlTypesHeader` is true.
+true, `typesHeader` is true, and `sqlTypesHeader` is true.

 ### Cancel a query

-> Talaria-based query APIs are in a work-in-progress state for the alpha.
-They may change in future releases.
+> Multi-stage query APIs are in a work-in-progress state for the alpha.
+They may change in future
-> We recommend using the [web console](#web-console) if you do not need a programmatic interface.
+> releases.
+For stability reasons, we recommend using the [web console](#web-console) if you do not
+> need a programmatic interface.

 Cancel a query using the
 [`DELETE /druid/v2/sql/async/{asyncResultId}`](https://docs.imply.io/latest/druid/querying/sql-async-download-api/#cancel-a-query) API
 provided by the `imply-sql-async` extension.

-When a Talaria-based query is canceled, the query results and metadata are not removed.
+When a multi-stage query is canceled, the query results and metadata are not removed.
 This differs
-from Broker-based async queries, where query results and metadata are removed when a query is canceled.
+from Broker-based async queries, where query results and metadata are removed when a query is
+canceled.

 See below for an example request.
 For more details, refer to the
 [`imply-sql-async` documentation](https://docs.imply.io/latest/druid/querying/sql-async-download-api/#cancel-a-query).

 ### Get query details

-> Talaria-based query APIs are in a work-in-progress state for the alpha.
-They may change in future releases.
+> Multi-stage query APIs are in a work-in-progress state for the alpha.
+They may change in future
-> We recommend using the [web console](#web-console) if you do not need a programmatic interface.
+> releases.
+For stability reasons, we recommend using the [web console](#web-console) if you do not
+> need a programmatic interface.

-Detailed information about query execution is available for Talaria-based
+Detailed information about query execution is available for queries run with the multi-stage engine,
-queries, including:
+including:

 - Status (running, successful exit, failure).
 - Stages of query execution, along with their current progress.